 - We currently use the invoice date but are seriously considering using the receipt date for all electronically submitted invoices in the future.

 One of the comments pointedly identified the core issue with using the traditional approach:

-- Use of invoice date allows suppliers to manipulate the time frame in which they are paid.
+- The use of invoice dates allows suppliers to manipulate the time frame in which they are paid.
 What would prevent a vendor from backdating their invoice by 30 days as a means of accelerating their payment by 30 days?
-For this reason, our preferred payment terms are always based off of the invoice-received date.
+For this reason, our preferred payment terms are always based on the invoice-received date.

 How does your company compute the invoice due date, and are you maximizing cash flow?

 Who are your peers and how are you collaborating with them?